MicrosoftDocs/sdk-api/sdk-api-src/content/textstor/ns-textstor-ts_attrval.md

 ### -field dwOverlapId

 A unique identifier of this attribute when overlapped with other attributes.
-This is a feature in <a href="https://msdn.microsoft.com/en-us/library/ms971350(v=MSDN.10).aspx">Microsoft Active Accessibility</a>.
+This is a feature in <a href="_msaa_microsoft_active_accessibility_start_page">Microsoft Active Accessibility</a>.
 In TSF, this parameter value is zero (0).
 Any nonzero value is ignored.

 ### -field varValue